shrreeeehari/Front-end_Dev/README.md

 # Front-end_Dev

 This is a project showing a front-end design example based on the theme of a dance studio.
 Different css and javascript effects have been used to describe the programs and features offered by the studio.
-Unique styles and effects have been used for different sections of the main page (programs, features, styles, instructors, pricing) and the other page.
+All different sections of the main page (programs, features, styles, instructors, pricing) and the second page have unique styles and effects.

 <h3>FEW SECTIONS FROM THE MAIN PAGE</h3>